AI Roadmap for Banking

 4.4 Core Generative AI Applications

-| Use Case | Business Problem | Measurable Impact |
+Use Case Business Problem Business Impact

-| Contract Review & Analysis | Legal document review creates underwriting bottlenecks | Faster identification of unusual terms, reduced legal review time, consistent analysis |
+Contract Review & Analysis Legal document review creates underwriting bottlenecks Quicker identification of unusual terms, reduced legal review time, consistent analysis across deals

-| Employee Knowledge Assistants | Employees struggle to navigate policies and institutional knowledge | Faster policy retrieval, reduced training time, improved compliance adherence |
+Employee Knowledge Assistants Employees struggle to navigate policies and institutional knowledge Immediate access to policies and institutional knowledge, improved compliance adherence

-| Fraud Investigation Support | Investigators manually review cases and draft summaries | Mastercard: 85% reduction in false positives, faster case resolution |
+Fraud Investigation Support Investigators manually review cases and draft summaries Investigators spend less time on evidence gathering and documentation, faster case resolution

-| Meeting Notes & Follow-up | Advisors spend significant time on administrative tasks post-meeting | Morgan Stanley Debrief: 10-15 hours saved per advisor per week |
+Meeting Notes & Follow-up Advisors spend significant time on administrative tasks post-meeting Advisors shift time from administrative tasks to client-facing work

 5 Real-World Impact: Where Predictive and Generative AI Work Together